iortcw/iortcw/SP/README.txt

 A Visual C++ 2008 project is provided in src\wolf.sln.
 The solution file is compatible with the Express release of Visual C++.

-In order to test your binaries, backup and remove Main\mp_bin.pk3, then replace WolfMP.exe, Main\qagame_mp_x86.dll, Main\cgame_mp_x86.dll, Main\ui_mp_x86.dll.
+You will need to execute src\extractfuncs\extractfuncs.bat to generate src\game\g_save.c

-When starting the server make sure to specify Pure Server: No (sv_pure 0).
+You can test your binaries by replacing WolfSP.exe, qagamex86.dll, cgamex86.dll, uix86.dll at the top of the RTCW install

 Compiling on GNU/Linux x86:
 ---------------------------

-Go to the src/unix directory, and run the cons script (cons was an old precursor to scons which we had been using in earlier projects)
+Go to the src/unix directory, and run the cons script (cons is a perl based precursor to scons, this is what we were using at the time)

 Run ./cons -h to review build options.
 Use ./cons -- release to compile in release mode.

-If any problems occur, consult the internet.
+If problems occur, consult the internet.

 Other platforms, updated source code, security issues:
 ------------------------------------------------------